hannahdxz/STAT545-hw-Dong-Xinzhe/hw 02/hw-02_Rmarkdown.md

 ![](hw-02_Rmarkdown_files/figure-html/unnamed-chunk-3-1.png)<!-- -->
 * This categorical variable has 5 levels.
-* The possible values for continent are: "Africa", "Americas", "Asia", "Europe", "Oceania".
+* The possible values for continent are: "Africa", "Americas", "Asia", "Europe", and "Oceania".
 * Among the five levels, "Africa" has the largest number of observations, and "Oceania" has the smallest number of observations.

 #### (2) explore the quantitative variable "lifeExp"